esnalabu/piholeblink/README.md

 ## Piholeblink

 Bash script for blinking a led for each ad blocked by PiHole.
 Requires a Raspberry PI running [PiHole](https://github.com/dstinebaugh/pihole-led/ PiHole).
-Repo also contains a script for making piholeblink run as a daemon, an a logrotate script.
+Repo also contains links to a script for making piholeblink run as a daemon, an a logrotate script.
 Default pin is physical pin 12(GPIO pin 18).

 Inspired by on a script by twotonefox found here: https://discourse.pi-hole.net/t/add-gpio-pins-for-led-on-blocked-ad-alerts/53/5